PrincessLunaZ/mkdb/README.md

 Virtual Machines you can use:

-VMWare (I used to use until Version 17) (I also wouldn't recommend it because it requires you to pay for every new version and its a lot of money so yeah),
+VMWare (I use, version 17.5, also very good for running VMs and supports Windows 9x with VMWare Tools),

-Virtualbox (I use),
+Virtualbox,

 Hyper-X Hypervisor,